 In some children, an ASD may close on its own without treatment.
 With a small atrial septal defect, the chance of the ASD closing on its own may be as high as 80 percent in the first 18 months of life.
 An ASD still present by 3 years of age will never close on its own.

-Although an atrial septal defect may be closed by open-heart surgery, this approach is not as common as it once was now that transcatheter closure devices are readily available.
-Should open heart surgery be deemed necessary, the surgeon may be able to directly close the hole with sutures or, depending on the size and shape of the hole, may need to close it with a patch.
+Although an atrial septal defect may be closed by open-heart surgery, this approach is not as common as it once was.
+If open heart surgery is necessary, the surgeon may be able to close the hole with stitches.
+It may need to be closed with a patch.
 Surgery is effective and carries a low risk.

 Transcatheter Device Closure

 Atrial Septal Defect Closure Results

 Surgical closure of atrial septal defects doesn’t have problems in 99 percent of cases.
-Although the Amplatzer device has only been utilized for a decade, its success rate also appears to be very high.
+The Amplatzer device has only been used for 10 years, but it is successful.
 After ASD closure in childhood, the heart size returns to normal over four to six months.

-Following closure of an atrial septal defect, there should be no problems with physical activity and no restrictions.
-Regular follow-up appointments will be made with a cardiologist; regardless of closure mode, mid-term and late problems can occur.
+After the defect is closed, there should be no problems with activity and no restrictions.
+Regular follow-up appointments will be made with a cardiologist.